tes/kubernaut/README.md

 Gets a single deployment

 ### POST /api/deployments
-Deploys the specified release to a context
+Deploys a release using the specified context

 ### DELETE /api/deployments/:id
 Soft deletes a deployment